It seems that everyone was an investment genius when the property markets were booming.

 Over the long-term demographics — how many of us there are, how we live, where we want to live and what we can afford to live in — will be more important in shaping our property markets than the short-term ups and downs of interest rates, consumer confidence, and government meddling.

-Sure in the short-term out immigration will be slower, but over the long term understanding, demographic trends will ensure you’re in the right property in the right location.
+Sure in the short-term immigration will be slower, but over the long term understanding, demographic trends will ensure you’re in the right property in the right location.

 Cash flow management is critical to successful property investing.

 And today more than ever having the right finance strategy is important.

-This is little to do with low-interest rates, and much more to do with having the correct finance product and setting aside financial buffers, not just to buy a property to buy you time to ride the ups and downs of the property cycle.
+This is little to do with low-interest rates, and much more to do with having the correct finance product and setting aside financial buffers, not just buying a property to buy you time to ride the ups and downs of the property cycle.

 One of the most significant trends I’ve seen over and over in the past almost 50 years of being a student of economics is that investment markets constantly go through cyclical phases of good times and bad.

 However, it’s a common fallacy that Australian property cycles last 7-10 years.